yiisoft/yii2/docs/guide/overview.md

 virtually any type of Web application.
-Because it is light-weight and equipped with sophisticated caching mechanisms, it is especially suited to high-traffic applications, such as portals, forums, content management systems (CMS), e-commerce systems, etc.
+Because it is light-weight and equipped with sophisticated caching mechanisms, it is especially suited to high-traffic applications, such as portals, forums, content management systems (CMS), e-commerce projects, etc.

 How does Yii Compare with Other Frameworks?